Upgrade to Florida’s New Standard in Home Energy & Cooling

 American Safety Standards provides a turnkey suite of residential and multi-family energy upgrades designed to lower consumption, meet evolving code requirements, and reduce long-term ownership costs.
 All of our offerings qualify for energy affordability programs, rebates, and cost-neutral financing options, including PACE.

-Replace outdated ACs and heat pumps with R32-based systems that align with the EPA’s AIM Act and Florida’s building code refrigerant requirements.
-Includes:
+We replace outdated air conditioners and heat pumps with high-performance R32-based systems that align with the EPA’s AIM Act and Florida’s building code refrigerant requirements.

 • Smart thermostats and air balancing